HEARTSafe Coalition

 QUICK FACTS

-• Survival rates without CPR, decrease by 10% as each minute passes so every minute counts.
+• Survival rates decrease by approximately 10% for every minute CPR is not performed.
+When cardiac arrest occurs, every minute counts.

-• Neither emergency medical services (EMS) nor first responders (police, fire) can routinely get to the scene of an out-of-hospital cardiac arrest within the 3-minute time window required to radically improve survival.
+• Neither emergency medical services (EMS) nor first responders (police and fire) can consistently reach the scene of an out-of-hospital cardiac arrest within the 3-minute window needed to significantly improve survival.

 • Immediate bystander CPR can double or even triple a victim’s chance of survival.

-• Hands-Only CPR has been shown to be as effective as conventional CPR for cardiac arrest at home, work or in public.
+• Hands-Only CPR has been shown to be as effective as conventional CPR for cardiac arrest occurring at home, at work, or in public settings.

 Source: heart.org